patik1242/databricks-academy-26/lab4/README_LAB4.md

 A duplicate check on `show_id` is used as an additional verification of Silver-table integrity.

-The pipeline was also scheduled and executed as a Databricks Job.
+During tests the pipeline was also scheduled and executed as a Databricks Job.

+Before running the complete pipeline, I first tested the workflow with a single record to verify that the data was processed correctly through the pipeline.
+After confirming that the test record was handled as expected, I continued with the remaining batches.

 ## Table Maintenance